Same-sex marriage in Kansas: Marriage licenses issued

 Following the Kansas Supreme Court ruling in Schmidt v.
 Moriarty, Equality Kansas confirmed that 19 counties were issuing licenses to same-sex couples: Brown, Chase, Cherokee, Cloud, Cowley, Crawford, Douglas, Jewell, Johnson, Labette, Lincoln, Lyon, Mitchell, Republic, Riley, Sedgwick, Shawnee, Washington and Wyandotte.
-On November 20, Judge Richard Walker, chief of the state's 9th Judicial District, said his district began issuing.
+On November 20, Judge Richard Walker, chief of the state's 9th Judicial District, said his district had begun issuing as well.
 Administrative directives existed in the 8th and 19th districts to issue as well.
 Judge Ed Bouker, chief of the state's 23rd Judicial District, also mentioned he would issue licenses although "...no one has [yet] filled out an application."
 This added the following counties to those issuing licenses: Dickinson, Ellis, Geary, Gove, Harvey, Marion, McPherson, Morris, Rooks and Trego.
 A November 24 update by Equality Kansas added the following counties, not listed previously, as issuing licenses: Doniphan, Marshall, and Nemaha.
-The following day, Equality Kansas2015 in Kansas confirmed the state's 31st Judicial District was issuing licenses, adding Allen, Neosho, Wilson, and Woodson.
+The following day, Equality Kansas confirmed the state's 31st Judicial District was issuing licenses, adding Allen, Neosho, Wilson, and Woodson.
 As of December 16, Equality Kansas reported another 7 counties were issuing such licenses: Clark, Clay, Comanche, Ford, Gray, Kiowa, and Meade.
 The six counties in the 26th Judicial District began issuing licenses during the week of December 22: Grant, Haskell, Morton, Seward, Stanton, and Stevens.
 Altogether, these 54 counties included 76% of the state's population.
 The 1st Judicial District, which includes Atchison and Leavenworth counties, approved issuing licenses, as did the 6th Judicial District, comprising Miami, Linn, and Bourbon counties, in January 2015.
 The 28th Judicial District, which includes Ottawa and Saline counties, began issuing licenses in February.
 On June 26, the 27th Judicial District which includes Reno agreed to start issuing marriages licenses, bringing the total population living in counties that issued same-sex marriage licenses to 86%.

 The state's 4th Judicial District had announced that it "[would] have to wait for another court ruling before it will begin issuing licenses" after the ruling in Moriarty.
 Counties affected under this decision were: Anderson, Coffey, Franklin, and Osage.
 Judge David Ricke of the state's 13th Judicial District indicated that the ban would remain there as well, affecting Butler, Elk and Greenwood counties.
 Twelve more counties reported as denying marriage licenses to same-sex couples were: Cheyenne, Jackson, Jefferson, Logan, Pottawatomie, Rawlins, Sheridan, Sherman, Thomas, Wabaunsee, and Wallace.
 As of February 9, most of the remaining counties had announced that they would also refuse to issue licenses.
 These 38 counties comprised 12% of the state's population.

-Eventually, after the Supreme Court ruling in Obergefell, all 105 counties had agreed to issue marriage licenses to same-sex couples.
+Eventually, after the Supreme Court's ruling in Obergefell, all 105 counties agreed to issue marriage licenses to same-sex couples.